brechtm/rinohtype/doc/quickstart.rst

 Except for ``[STYLESHEET]`` and ``[VARIABLES]``, each configuration section in a style sheet determines the style of a particular type of document element.
 The ``emphasis`` style, for example, determines the look of emphasized text, which is displayed in an italic font.
-For more on style sheets, please refer to the :ref:`stylesheets_advanced` section in :ref:`advanced`.

 This is similar to how HTML's cascading style sheets work.
-In rinohtype however, document elements are identified by means of a descriptive label (such as *emphasis*) instead of a cryptic selector.
-Rinohtype also makes use of selectors, but these are collected in a :class:`StyledMatcher` which maps them to descriptive names to be used by many style sheets.
-Unless you are using rinohtype as a PDF library to create custom documents, the default matcher should cover your needs.
+In rinohtype however, document elements are identified by means of a descriptive label (such as *emphasis*) instead of a cryptic selector. rinohtype also makes use of selectors, but these are collected in a :class:`StyledMatcher` which maps them to descriptive names to be used by many style sheets.
+Unless you are using rinohtype as a PDF library to create custom documents, the :ref:`default matcher <default_matcher>` should cover your needs.

+The following two subsections briefly illustrate how to extend an existing style sheet and how to create a new, independent style sheet.
+For more in-depth information on style sheets, please refer to the :ref:`stylesheets_advanced` section in :ref:`advanced`.

 Extending an Existing Style Sheet
 ---------------------------------

 Starting from an existing style sheet, it is easy to make small changes to the style of individual document elements.
-The following example creates a new style sheet based on the Sphinx stylesheet included with rinohtype.
+The following style sheet file is based on the Sphinx stylesheet included with rinohtype.

 .. code-block:: ini